pentaho/pentaho-jenkins-shared-library/docs/config/overrides.md

-# Global Configuration Properties
+# Overriding Properties

-Global build configuration properties and their usage.
-See [default-properties.yaml](../../resources/default-properties.yaml) for a list of available property combinations.
+These properties allow a quick override of any configuration for the pipeline.
+These properties are applied over params even if they are defined in the job.

-### DEFAULT_BUILD_PROPERTIES
+### OVERRIDE_PARAMS
-Default location to look for an external configuration that overrides the default one.
+This configuration is meant to be used as a job param allowing override of any property or param passed to the build.
+The values here will override even other params present on the pipeline.
+The properties specified should be in yaml format.

 ### OVERRIDE_JOB_PARAMS
-This configuration is meant to be used as a job param to provide the means to quickly override a job item configuration for the current build.
+This configuration, just like the OVERRIDE_PARAMS, is meant to be used as a job param to provide the means to quickly override a job item configuration for the current build.
 The provided value should be in a valid yaml format and all the job item properties are available for use.

 Some examples.

-##### Multi Item Entry
+#### Multi Item Entry
 Provide a list of job item entries.

 ```